The ring of finite algebraic numbers and its application to the law of decomposition of primes: Abstract

 \section{Abstract}

-In this paper, we develop an explicit method to express (in particular, certain idempotents of the ring of) finite algebraic numbers in terms of linear recurrent sequences, and give applications to the characterization of the splitting of primes in a given finite Galois extension over the rational field.
+In this paper, we develop an explicit method to express finite algebraic numbers (in particular, certain idempotents among them) in terms of linear recurrent sequences, and give applications to the characterization of the splitting primes in a given finite Galois extension over the rational field.